Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 misbehaved, possibly removing them from the validators' set.
 They are specified by two strings that contain the identifiers of the validators, as provided by the underlying Tendermint engine.
-At block creation time, Hotmoka calls method `getShareholders` inherited from `SimpleSharedEntity` and informs the underlying Tendermint engine about the identifiers of the validator nodes for the next blocks.
+At block creation time, Hotmoka calls method `getShares` and informs the underlying Tendermint engine about the identifiers of the validator nodes for the next blocks.
 Tendermint expects such validators to mine and vote the subsequent blocks, until a change in the validators’ set occurs.